What is Inbound Marketing

 Citizens of the web are ever-more concerned with privacy, and don’t like to give out even information as innocuous as an email address.
 The way we see it, your main job is to show your visitors that you know what they’re talking about, and the easier it is for them to see that, the better!
 Hence the pillar page — detailed, useful, educational materials for anyone who wants to read them.

-The second stage of the inbound marketing methodology is all about converting visitors — the people you managed to attract to your site in the previous phase — into leads.
+The second stage of the inbound marketing strategy is all about converting visitors — the people you managed to attract to your site in the previous phase — into leads.

 You’ve gotten someone to visit your site, read your blog, and check out your products.
 Now it’s time to start a conversation.